sequana/sequana/doc/developers.rst

 Developer guide
 ################

-This section is a tutorial for developers who wish to include a Snakemake pipeline in Sequana.
+This section is a tutorial for developers who wish to improve Sequana, in particular how to include a new rule or a new pipeline.

+Since v0.8.0, creating a pipeline is very easy since we provide a template.

+Yet, before creating a pipeline, we will need the bricks to build it.
+In Snakemake terminology, a brick is called a **rule**.

 We will create a very simple pipeline that counts the number of reads in a bunch of FastQ files.
 First, we will need to create the rule that counts the reads and